amyq/nodejs-boilerplate/README.md

 #### API Interaction

 Initial mock APIs are included by default and switch based on environment variables.
 The initial `generate-mock-data` fires the `generateMockData.js` build script.
 This build script uses the module `json-schema-faker` and the build script `mockDataSchema.js`.
-A file is then generated to `/src/api/db.json` to emulate as a API call for dev tasks.
+Files are then generated to `/src/api/*.json` to emulate as a API call for dev tasks.
 A new file is created each time `npm start` is ran.
 Other common operations are included in the `/src/api/` folder, such as deleting records for the development file.
 The `start-mockapi` tasks then uses the `json-server` module to serve the `localhost:4201/users` endpoint for consumption.
 For production builds, the API location switches to an external API url to emulate a real API call.

 #### Environment Variables